shaukatmakandar786/Camunda-8/Camunda_Notes.md

 A business process is a set of activities that help a business reach a specific goal.
 Using BPM, you can evaluate your existing processes to find ways to improve efficiency, reduce costs and errors, and support digital transformation efforts.

+## what is BPMN:

+Business Process Modeling Notation (BPMN), also called Business Process Model and Notation, is an open standard to diagram a business process.
+It is like a flowchart and uses standardized graphics to represent the participants, choices and flow of the process.

 ## What is Camunda:

 Camunda is an open-source platform that uses a workflow engine and decision engine to automate business processes.
 Organizations can use it to automate workflow and decision processes, freeing up time for employees to focus on more thoughtful projects.